 Good Multitasking Action Set #6

-But, why drink coffee?
+Why drink coffee?
 As it turns out, coffee naps are fabulous because you’ll be even more alert when you wake up.
-Just be sure to keep your naps around 30 minutes (but not more).
+Just be sure to keep your naps around 20-ish (and not more than 30).
 Get the science behind coffee naps from this article: Science Says ‘Coffee Naps’ Are Better Than Non-Caffeinated Ones and let me know how they work for you.

 Good Multitasking Action Set #7